colindean/talks/document_workflow/document_workflow.md

 using it.
 That's awesome, because the basis of my system was what was used to write the first edition of
 A Friendly Introduction to Software Testing by Bill Laboon.

+I've used it myself to produce a 60 page workshop as well as the 2020 Code & Supply Compensation Survey report.
+The 2022 repo will use this system, as well.

 :::